defi-wonderland/aztec-patterns/patterns/add-homomorphic/README.md

   It is here applied over an elliptic curve, the BabyJubjub curve.
 The actual implementation is deffered to the noir_elgamal library, only the following exposed api are relevants:
   - onchain: `is_valid_subgroup(point)` verify if a point is part of the curve's subgroup
   - onchain: `exp_elgamal_encrypt(public_key, message, random)` encrypt a message using the public key (the random value *must* be unique)

+  The decryption requires solving a discrete logarithm problem (to retrieve the encrypted message from c2), see the noir_elgamal repository for multiple implementations of such.

   ## Structure composition
   This pattern allows extending the functions implementing a class, in a way similar to extending a class in obect-oriented languages.